 The victims of a violent crime make one of the most needy claims for financial compensation.
 It is important to know your legal rights and follow UK legislation in cases such as these.

 Compensation rules and schemes differ depending on where in the world the crime took place.
 Contact the British embassy, high commission, or consulate for help outside the EU.
 But, if the crime happened in a European Union country you should contact:

 TERRORIST ACTS: Find out how to claim compensation for victims of terrorism abroad of the United Kingdom.
 Check the eligibility criteria and a list of recent acts of terrorism covered.

-PERSONAL INJURY CLAIMS: There are several ways to get compensation after an accident or injury.
+There are several ways to get compensation after an accident or an injury.
 Check out the different options available and the pitfalls for each method.

-MIB: Special compensation regulations apply to injuries and damaged property from a hit and run or uninsured driver.
-Contact the Motor Insurers' Bureau to find out what you can claim for and the deadlines for claiming.
+Special compensation regulations apply to injuries and damaged property from a hit and run or uninsured driver.
+Contact the Motor Insurers' Bureau to check what you can claim for and deadlines for claiming.